 \section{Abstract}

-We investigate electromagnetic and gravitational radiation generated during a process of the tidal stripping of a white dwarf star circulating a black hole.
-We model a white dwarf star by a Bose-Fermi droplet at zero temperature and use the quantum hydrodynamic equations to simulate evolution of a black hole-white dwarf binary system.
-While going through the periastron, the white dwarf looses a small fraction of its mass.
+We investigate electromagnetic and gravitational radiation generated during the process of the tidal stripping of a white dwarf star circulating a black hole.
+We go beyond Chandrasekhar's ideas and not only consider a white dwarf itself as a quantum object, but also describe the dynamics of a produced accretion disk in a quantum way.
+We model the white dwarf star as a Bose-Fermi droplet and use the quantum hydrodynamic equations to simulate the evolution of the black hole-white dwarf binary system.
+While going through the periastron, the white dwarf loses a small fraction of its mass.
 The mass falling onto a black hole is a source of powerful electromagnetic and gravitational radiation.
 Bursts of ultraluminous radiation are flared at each periastron passage.
 This resembles the recurrent flaring of X-ray sources discovered recently by Irwin {\it et al.}.
 Gravitational energy bursts occur mainly through emission at very low frequencies.
-The accretion disc, formed due to stripping of a white dwarf, starts at some point to contribute continuously to radiation of both electromagnetic and gravitational type.
+The accretion disk, formed due to stripping of the white dwarf, starts at some point to contribute continuously to radiation of both electromagnetic and gravitational types.